Upgrade from AX 2012 to Finance and Operations

 The activities in the Analyze phase help you estimate the effort that is required for the upgrade.
 They also help you prepare a project plan.
 These activities can be done before you buy Finance and Operations.
 They will help you make an informed purchase decision by providing a data point about the effort and resources that you will require.

-Sign up for a public preview in LCS
+Sign up for a Finance and Operations LCS trial or partner project

-To perform Analyze activities before you purchase Finance and Operations, you can sign up for a public preview.
-The public preview lets you deploy your own Finance and Operations environments.
+To perform Analyze activities before you purchase Finance and Operations, you need to sign up for an LCS trial or partner project.
+This lets you deploy your own Finance and Operations environments.
 It also gives you access to the tools in Microsoft Dynamics Lifecycle Services (LCS) that are used to evaluate your AX 2012 environment and your existing custom code.

-If you have an existing LCS project for AX 2012, you must still sign up for an additional new project to evaluate Finance and Operations.
+If you have an existing LCS project for AX 2012, you must still sign up for an additional LCS project for Finance and Operations.

-For information about how to get a public preview for partners, go to https://mbs.microsoft.com/partnersource/global/news-events/news/Microsoft_Dynamics_AX_Public_Preview.
+For information about how to get an LCS partner project, go to https://mbs.microsoft.com/partnersource/global/news-events/news/Microsoft_Dynamics_AX_Public_Preview.

 Select the upgrade methodology